rpdelaney/l4d2-tourney-rules/rules.md

 Each team is permitted one (1) 10-minute break per match, and only between rounds.
-Extra breaks require the consent of both the other team, and the admins or casters.
+Extra breaks require the consent of both the other team, and the administrators or commentators.

 #####5.3 Casting
 The competitors agree that the matches may be casted according to the usual